 Better alone than with the wrong people

-Since lots of people fear traveling alone, they look for a company at all costs.
+Since lots of individuals fear traveling alone, they look for a company at all costs.
 That’s just bad!
-If there’s a person you really, truly, absolutely want to travel with, perfect.
+If there’s a person you, truly, absolutely want to go with, perfect.
 Go together, enjoy and let the friendship or love grow.
-But in case there isn’t anyone you want to travel with in particular, better go alone, especially if it’s about long-term journeys.
+But in case there isn’t anyone you want to travel within particular, better go alone, especially if it’s about long-term journeys.
 A week is fine, even two, but spending many weeks or months with someone you don’t get along with is just terrible.
 Sometimes even the best friends turn out to be bad travel mates.
 It’s not enough that you love them.
 Traveling is different than going out for a beer or playing computer games.
 It’s also different than long discussions in the comfort of your friend’s kitchen or living together.
 You might be perfect flatmates or adorable group of colleagues, but it doesn’t mean you’ll make a good traveling team.
 So don’t push it.
-Even if there’s nobody, there’s always you – and you is enough to begin a journey.
+Even if there’s nobody, there’s always you – and you are enough to begin a journey.

 Solo doesn’t mean lonely

 You may step the door of your house by yourself, you may reach the bus station on your own, but once the journey begins, you won’t be alone anymore.
 As a solo traveler, you’ll meet lots of people all the time.
-You’ll be more open towards them and they’ll be more open towards you.
+You’ll be more open towards them, and they’ll be more open towards you.
 It’s not always the case, but quite often when people travel together, they tend to stick to the group.
 That’s not the risk for a solo traveler.
-At some point, you’ll seek a bit of company – and you’ll find it (unless, of course, you’re going to explore remote wilderness).
-You’ll meet lots of other travelers, you’ll talk with locals.
-Hostels are great places for socializing, you can also use some online communities for solo travelers and meet up with other members, you can just approach locals, talk to people on the streets etc. – the ways of finding company are endless.
-And, actually, you don’t have to look for it all the time, because people will approach you too.
+At some point, you’ll see a bit of company – and you’ll find it (unless, of course, you’re going to explore remote wilderness).
+You’ll meet lots of other travelers; you’ll talk with locals.
+Hostels are great places for socializing; you can also use some online communities for solo travelers and meet up with other members, you can just approach locals, talk to people on the streets, etc. – the ways of finding the company is endless.
+And you don’t have to look for it all the time because people will approach you too.
 One of the most beautiful things about traveling solo is that whenever you want – you can be alone, whenever you want – you can also be with someone.

-Spread the word, share this article and let’s show people traveling solo are wonderful!
+Spread the word, share this article and let’s show people the advantages of traveling solo!